 It isn’t easy to qualify for an SBA loan.
 You must have a solid financial track record to have a shot at getting approved.

-Business Credit Card
+Business Credit Cards

-You can use a business credit card to build up your credit score which is useful especially if you plan to apply for a business loan in the near future.
+You can use a business credit card to build up your credit score, which is useful especially if you plan to apply for a business loan in the near future.

 This is best suited for scenarios where you get an influx of orders but lack the resources to fulfill them.

 The application process for PO financing is almost the same for every lender.
 After you receive your purchase order from the customer, you can place an order with your supplier.
-The lender will then provide the supplier with a letter of credit.
+The lender will then provide the supplier with payment, often with a letter of credit.
 That’s when the supplier delivers the goods to you so you can fulfill your customer’s order.

 After you’re paid by your customer, you can pay back the lender what you owe plus fees or interest.

-Grants for E-Commerce
+Grants for Ecommerce Businesses

-If you don’t want to apply for a loan, here’s another way of how to get funding for your e-commerce website: Apply for a business grant.
+If you don’t want to apply for a loan, here’s another way of how to get funding for your ecommerce website: Apply for a business grant.

 There is good news, however.
 Since the U.S. government is encouraging women and minorities to start their own businesses, there are grants that are specifically designed for these parties.

 There also are grants that aren’t as specialized.
-FedEx, for instance, has its Small Business Grant Contest that anyone can enter so long as you meet the requirements such as having less than 99 employees and being in operation for at least 6 months by the time the contest starts.
+FedEx, for instance, has its Small Business Grant Contest that anyone can enter so long as you meet the requirements, such as having less than 99 employees and being in operation for at least 6 months by the time the contest starts.

-There you can use the filters to find grants that apply to your business category.
+You also can search for opportunities on Grants.gov and filter results to find grants that apply to your business category.

 Crowdfunding has proved instrumental in launching certain small businesses.

 There are also platforms that specifically focus on launching businesses.
-Go Fund Me, for instance, has a business fundraiser section where entrepreneurs can present their business plan to the public and wait for people to donate.
+GoFundMe, for instance, has a business fundraiser section where entrepreneurs can present their business plan to the public and wait for people to donate.

 There’s no guarantee that you’ll meet your goal.
 You may need to promote your project to get eyes on your campaign.
-But if you have an innovative idea and can present your business properly, this could be a viable option to raise funds for your e-commerce business.
+But if you have an innovative idea and can present your business properly, this could be a viable option to raise funds for your ecommerce business.